chriskrycho/v5.chriskrycho.com/site/journal/2021/Staffpad Versions.md

 ---
-title: Staffpad Versions
+title: StaffPad Versions
 subtitle: >
-    Making it *easy* to keep track of your composing history in [Staffpad](https://www.staffpad.net).
+    Making it *easy* to keep track of your composing history in [StaffPad](https://www.staffpad.net).
 date: 2021-07-28T16:45:00-0600
 tags:
     - music
     - composition
-    - Staffpad
+    - StaffPad

 ---

-I have been doing a *bunch* of composing over the mini-sabbatical I have taken this July, mostly working in [Staffpad][s].
+I have been doing a *bunch* of composing over the mini-sabbatical I have taken this July, mostly working in [StaffPad][s].
 One of the things I care *deeply* about in projects like this is being able to keep track of previous versions of my work, in case I change my mind about something or simply want to be able to compare two different approaches.[^always]

-Staffpad makes that pretty easy, thankfully: its built-in [versions][versions] functionality does exactly what I need.
+StaffPad makes that pretty easy, thankfully: its built-in [versions][versions] functionality does exactly what I need.
 However, to make it *most* useful, I have found it helpful to use in a very specific way—which I am now sharing here in hopes that it will be useful to you as well!

 [s]: https://www.staffpad.net
 [vcs]: https://en.wikipedia.org/wiki/Version_control